panmari/panmari.github.io/_posts/2020-06-30-flutter-color-deficiencies-html.md

 * Dart is big leap forward from Java, with which I had my last app-writing experience.
 * One codebase for all platforms is great!
 * The community is fun!
 For example there's short, easy-to-digest videos that give you an intro to essential components.
-* The developer experience is very smooth with nice utilies like the hot reloading, the web debugger and more.
+* The developer experience is very smooth with nice utilities like the hot reloading, the web debugger and more.

 But of course things are not perfect.
 When polishing [the app](https://play.google.com/store/apps/details?id=ch.panmari.cat_sight) for release, I also encountered a few bumps: